-A few features are exclusive the the premium version, but EasusUS Todo Backup Free is more than enough for just about everyone out there.
+A few features are exclusive to the premium version, but EasusUS Todo Backup Free is more than enough for just about everyone out there.

-Once that's done, just set a schedule and choose the type of backup you want to want to create and then leave the software to take care of things by itself.
+Once that's done, just set a schedule and choose the type of backup you want to create, and then leave the software to take care of things by itself.

 That's not all – as the latter portion of its name suggests, this isn't just a backup tool.
 Paragon Backup & Recovery is a whole data management toolkit, and also includes an impressive CD or USB-based recovery system that can be used to get your data back even if you're not able to boot into Windows.